 - Yes.
-If you suspect you have coronavirus, Public Health England recommend that you wait 28 days from the date you begun feeling symptoms, or from the date of a positive coronavirus test if you are asymptomatic, before getting the vaccine.
+If you suspect you have coronavirus, Public Health England recommends that you wait 28 days from the date you began feeling symptoms, or from the date of a positive coronavirus test if you are asymptomatic, before getting the vaccine.

 What do I need to bring with me to the vaccination centre?